wharfkit/website/src/lib/docs/SessionKit/TransactPlugin.md

 ## Examples

-Beyond the [transact-plugin-template](https://github.com/wharfkit/transact-plugin-template) template to serve as an example codebase, a number of [open source plugins](https://github.com/orgs/wharfkit/repositories?q=transact-plugin&type=all&language=&sort=) can also reviewed to observe how these plugins can be built.
+Beyond the [transact-plugin-template](https://github.com/wharfkit/transact-plugin-template) that serves as an example codebase, a number of [open-source plugins](https://github.com/orgs/wharfkit/repositories?q=transact-plugin&type=all&language=&sort=) can also be reviewed to observe how these plugins can be built.